Update: The iPad mini 4 has had a free boost to its storage, so you'll now get it in 128GB capacity in both Wi-Fi and cellular variants.

 It's hard to work out what Apple's up to with its iPad range.
-You'd have said the mini selection of tablets was being retired after the mini 3 got the minimum upgrade possible… but then the iPad mini 4 was quietly rolled out.
+You'd have said the mini selection of tablets was being retired after the got the minimum upgrade possible… but then the iPad mini 4 was quietly rolled out.

 And it's actually rather good.

 In fact, you could argue that Apple has too many products out there now – after all, this is a brand that only does one (ish) phone a year.
-With the addition of the iPad Pro, there are now three tablets in the line-up, with the bigger models taking the attention at the launch.
+With the addition of the iPad Pro, there are now four tablets in the line-up, with the bigger models taking the attention at the launch.

 Despite that the iPad mini 4 is obviously the best smaller tablet Apple has ever created; well, I say obviously, but the mini 3 was actually something of a backwards step.
 That device was just the mini 2 with a new colour and Touch ID, but the mini 4 is a much better device.